Here are a few Electric Vehicle FAQs & answers to our most commonly asked questions!

 By charging your car overnight, you can do it in your sleep!
 Most customers do this so the car is always fully charged for the day ahead.

 Using a rapid charger, most cars can be charged up to 80% in under 30 minutes.
 A home charge, on an installed EV point, usually takes around 7 hours.

-This varies for each car depending on the battery capacity, small City cars will have 80 miles and bigger cars can have 250 miles.
-You can read our article on range by clicking here
+This varies for each car depending on the battery capacity, small city cars will have 80 miles and bigger cars can have 250 miles.

 We will always discuss your requirements to make sure we find a car that suits you and your lifestyle.

 Going on a journey will always require proper planning in any car and it is the same with an EV.
 The best way to get the most out of the journey is to plan ahead and maximize the charge time.
 You can use the time to catch-up on social media, work, eat, and enjoy the break.

 There are now in excess of 33,000 live Public charge point connectors available across the UK and growing daily.

 Most EVs will also allow you to plan your journey either on their App or directly from the car display, highlighting where to charge on-route or at the end destination as well as showing the nearest charge point to you along the way.